Meeds-io/meeds/.github/ISSUE_TEMPLATE/issue_template.md

 ---
 name: Issue Report
 about: Report a bug, provide feedback, request a feature, suggest improvements, or share an idea
 title: ''
 labels: ''
 assignees: ''
-type: 'Issue'

 ---

 ## 📝 Overview